Tips for Feeding Picky Eaters – My Story

 13. Be a Good Role Model

 Kids will totally notice if you are serving them lima beans and you don’t have any on your plate!
-Make sure you practice what you preach and that they see you eating healthfully as well.
-Are you ready to start your own healthy eating plan?
-Check out my review of Personal Trainer Food.
+Make sure you practice what you preach so that kids see you eating healthfully as well.

 14. Make Meals Distraction Free